Sinner rallies from 2 sets down to beat Medvedev in Australia and clinch his first Grand Slam title

 In the sixth game of the fifth set, Sinner had triple breakpoint against a fatiguing Medvedev.
 He missed with his first chance but converted with his next, a forehand winner, for a 4-2 lead.
 From there, he didn’t give Medvedev another chance.

 Medvedev had faced either Djokovic or Rafael Nadal in all five of his previous major finals.
-He beat Djokovic to win the 2021 U.S. Open title but lost all the others, including the 2021 final in Australia to Djokovic and the 2022 final — after taking the first two sets — against Nadal.
+He beat Djokovic to win the 2021 U.S. Open title but lost all the others.

 Medvedev won his first six career meetings with Sinner, but has now lost four in a row — including three finals.

-“I want to congratulate Jannik because today you showed it again why you deserve it,” Medvedev said.
+“I want to congratulate Jannik … you showed it again why you deserve it,” Medvedev said.
 “Probably that’s not your last Grand Slam, but I hope I can try to get the next one if you play in the final.”

 Medvedev also sent a message to his family and supporters.